-The COVID-19 outbreak could adversely impact our business, financial condition and results of operations.
+The COVID-19 pandemic and the spread of variant strains could adversely impact our business, financial condition and results of operations.

-The COVID-19 outbreak has resulted in widespread impacts on the global economy and on our employees, customers, thirdparty business partners and other stakeholders.
-There is considerable uncertainty regarding the extent to which COVID-19 will continue to spread and the extent and duration of measures designed to contain the spread, including travel bans and restrictions, quarantines, shelter-in-place orders (including those in effect in our service areas), and business and government shutdowns.
+The COVID-19 pandemic, including the spread of variant strains, has resulted in widespread impacts on the global economy and on our employees, customers, third-party business partners and other stakeholders.
+There is considerable uncertainty regarding the extent to which COVID-19 and variant strains will continue to spread and the extent and duration of measures designed to contain the spread, including travel bans and restrictions, quarantines, shelter-in-place orders, vaccination mandates and business and government shutdowns.
 These restrictions may, among other things:

-- negatively impact the financial condition of our customers and their ability to pay for our products and services; - reduce energy consumption by certain of our customers, which would affect demand for our products; - result in operational delays, including delay in the delivery of our products to customers; and - result in impairment relating to certain current and long-lived assets.
+- negatively impact the financial condition of our customers and their ability to pay for our products and services; - reduce energy consumption by certain of our customers, which would affect demand for our products; - result in operational delays, including delay in the delivery of our products to customers; - result in temporary or permanent shortages in our workforce; - delay the timeliness of our ability to source goods; and - result in impairment relating to certain current and long-lived assets.

-Additionally, while we have modified or restricted certain business and workforce practices (including employee travel, presence at employee work locations, and physical participation in meetings, events, and conferences) to protect the health and safety of our workforce, and to conform to government orders and best practices encouraged by governmental and regulatory authorities, we depend on our workforce to operate our facilities and deliver our products and provide services to customers.
+Additionally, while we have modified or restricted certain business and workforce practices (including employee travel, presence at employee work locations, and physical participation in meetings, events, and conferences) to protect the health and safety of our workforce, and to conform to government orders, as well as regulatory and public health authority guidance, we depend on our workforce to operate our facilities, deliver our products and provide services to customers.
 If a large portion of our operational workforce were to contract COVID-19 simultaneously, we would rely upon our business continuity plans in an effort to continue operations, but there is no certainty that such measures would be sufficient to mitigate the adverse impact to our operations.